jdrichards-pursuit/week-5.1-python-theory/README.md

 Pandas is an open-source library for the Python programming language, designed for data manipulation and analysis.
 It provides high-performance, easy-to-use data structures and tools for working with structured data.

+You are probably asking yourself how Pandas correlate with AI and Machine Learning.
+Take a look at this [Correlation between Pandas and AI/ML list](./pandas_ai_correlations.md) to understand why we are learning about them

 ## Key Features

 1. **Data Structures**: Pandas introduces two primary data structures: